scalavision/zflow/README.md

 Instead of print out, you could write the script to disk and run it (os-lib makes this really easy)

 * https://github.com/lihaoyi/os-lib

+Have a look at the SlurmTemplate to generate a `slurm` script for convenience.